InAnYan/gsoc/README.md

 - Support full offline mode (no external access to network).
 - Support for external RAG (all of the workload for generating and storing embeddings, generating AI answer is offloaded to a separate server).
 This could be implemented using [Microsoft Kernel Memory](https://microsoft.github.io/kernel-memory/).
 - Integrate [scholar.ai](https://scholarai.io/), or other services.
+- Add more AI providers and embedding models.

 ## Pull requests